SemanticComputing/CSV2RDF/README.md

 # CSV2RDF
-A generic CSV to RDF conversion tool
+A tool for converting a CSV file to simple RDF

 Installation
 ------------